harper-concierge/airflow-dags/README.FIRST.md

 ## Running locally

-Do this once, the first time you setup your local docker, or after every
+The first time you setup your local docker, or after every

 ```
 astro dev kill
 ```

+Do this once:-

 ```shell
 touch airflow_settings.yaml